zigster64/zts/README.md

 .bar
 I like the nighttime
 ```

+Note the sections `.foo` and `.bar`.
+ZTS uses a "Zig like" field syntax for defining the section breaks in the text.

 Then in your zig code, just embed that file, and then use the `zts.s(data, section_name)` function to return the appropriate section out of the data.